dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 these monies in check---the rules of the game, if you will---is the same in both cases: central decree.

+TODO: Include paragraphs of 6.md; segue into how Bitcoin is a non-virtual world.

 ## Emergent Money in a Non-Virtual World

 Bitcoin is different.
 Bitcoin's value does not derive from a central